fischer-sw/thesis-daniel-benchmark-thermo/Software/docs/database.md

-# Database class
+# Documentation of Database Class

-::: dev.database.database

-# Test class

-::: dev.bla.MyClass
+## Uasage

+Here is shown how to use the database class